logimic/iqrfboard/documents/README.md

 1. Unplug USB cable from CK-USB-04A

+2. Unplug IQRFBB-10 from microUSB and JP6=OFF.

+3. Unplug TR module JP1=OFF.

-2. Make wiring
+4. Make wiring

+5. Plug JP4=ON, JP1=OFF.

-3. Plug micro-USB to IQRFBB-10 to power-on.
+6. Plug micro-USB to IQRFBB-10 to power-on.
 Indication LD1=ON (charging battery), LD4=ON

-4. Plug micro-USB to CK-USB-04A
+7. Plug micro-USB to CK-USB-04A

+8. Now the board is ready for software loading

 ## Load Software
-If we are talking about software loading, we always mean loading to IQRF transciever TR-76D mounted on IQRFBB-10.
-Now we will configure board (transciever) as a node of IQRF network.
+If we are talking about software loading, we always mean loading software to IQRF transceiver TR-76D mounted on IQRFBB-10.
+Via software load you configure transceiver within IQRF network.
+Now we will configure board (transceiver) as a node of IQRF network.

 1. Make sure you made a proper wiring and both USB power sources (programmer + board) are on.